Bloechle/ConvNet/README.md

 # ConvNet
 ConvNet is a Java library for training Deep Learning models (Neural Networks).
-It is a porting from JavaScript to Java of the ConvNetJS library : https://github.com/karpathy/convnetjs
+It is a porting from JavaScript to Java of the ConvNetJS library: https://github.com/karpathy/convnetjs

 ### Requires:
 - Java 8 (that's all)